In 1986, two Pinole,CA

 |A Chorus Line

-Still lacking a permanent home, in 1990, the Board of Directors approached the Pinole City Council with a
+Still lacking a permanent home, in 1990, the Board of Directors proposed to the Pinole City Council

 In the summer of 1991, the City Council voted unanimously in favor of this agreement, pledged

-their support to the group and granted permission to establish the PINOLE COMMUNITY PLAYHOUSE.
+their support to the group and granted permission to establish a PINOLE COMMUNITY PLAYHOUSE.

 |Little Shop of Horrors